-Wine legend Richard Benedict discusses the history of Sanford & Benedict Vineyard
+Wine legend Richard Sanford discusses the history of Sanford & Benedict Vineyard

 Sanford & Benedict: Historic Vineyard’s Story Told for First Time by Co-Founder